Canleskis/particular/particular/README.md

 There are currently 2 algorithms used by the available compute methods: [BruteForce](https://en.wikipedia.org/wiki/N-body_problem#Simulation) and [BarnesHut](https://en.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation).

 Generally speaking, the BruteForce algorithm is more accurate, but slower.
 The BarnesHut algorithm allows trading accuracy for speed by increasing the `theta` parameter.
-You can see more about their relative performance [here](#notes-on-performance).
+You can read more about their relative performance [here](#notes-on-performance).

 Particular uses [rayon](https://github.com/rayon-rs/rayon) for parallelization.
 Enable the "parallel" feature to access the available compute methods.
 Particular uses [wgpu](https://github.com/gfx-rs/wgpu) for GPU computation.
 Enable the "gpu" feature to access the available compute methods.

 ## Using Particular

-### Implementing the Particle trait
+### Implementing the [`Particle`] trait

 When possible, it can be useful to implement [`Particle`] on a type.